ADGEfficiency/programming-resources/llms/rag.md

 Evaluate of 50 data points

 Retrival evaluation
-- quality of retrived chunks
+- quality of retrieved chunks
 - want to return most relevant chunks
 - if you can compare with ground truth, can compare predicted against ground truth
 - rank order does not correlate with best order to give to an LLM